crypticCaroline/puppyplaymates/docs/features.md

 ### Register
 * Create profile form - containing field for username, email, password, and repeat password.
 * Checks to see if username or email already exists and will render a flask message if they do.
+* The archive is checked to make sure the username hasn't been used before.
 * Check to make sure passwords match
 * Checks validity of fields
 * links and confirmation that the privacy and safeguarding policy have been agreed to